ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-29-ethereum-classic-ossification-and-social-scalability/index.md

 Because of the physics of peer-to-peer networks, whichever system focuses on computational scalability must sacrifice decentralization, thus social scalability.

-This is more or less how governments, seeking total and pure security, sacrifice considerable numbers of their populations who must remain excluded from basic services such as banking.
+This is more or less the reason why governments seeking total and pure security sacrifice considerable numbers of their populations to remain excluded from basic services such as banking.

 ## What Is ETC Ossification?